-Yes, cyber insurance covers your lost information and data, as well as any lost caused to your customers or suppliers if a virus is transferred.
+Yes, cyber insurance covers your lost information and data, as well as any loss caused to your customers or suppliers if a virus is transferred.
 In addition:

-- Notify potentially affected customers of data breach
+- Notify potentially affected customers of a data breach

 - Employing computer forensic experts to identify and restore data